Globe Blue Spruce (tree form)

 Globe Blue Spruce (tree form) will grow to be about 6 feet tall at maturity, with a spread of 5 feet.
 It tends to be leggy, with a typical clearance of 3 feet from the ground, and should be underplanted with lower-growing perennials.
 It grows at a slow rate, and under ideal conditions can be expected to live for 60 years or more.

 This dwarf tree should only be grown in full sunlight.
 It is very adaptable to both dry and moist growing conditions, but will not tolerate any standing water.
-It is considered to be drought-tolerant, and thus makes an ideal choice for a low-water garden or xeriscape application.
 It is not particular as to soil type or pH, and is able to handle environmental salt.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.

 This is a selection of a native North American species.